-To apply for funding, please apply using the common funding app on the bridge.
-The funding app is located under “campus links” at the top right of the bridge, after logging in.
+To apply for funding, please apply using the Common Funding Application on The Bridge, located under Forms tab after logging in.

 NOTE: Permanent Properties Requests are handled differently and can be found under the documents section of the SDC Bridge site.
 You must be logged in to access the documents.

 On top of all the resources we provide to campus residents, SDC acts as a liaison between the university administration and students.
 We provide students with the resources and ability to give feedback to the university, and are also the first place to go to find out what’s happening around campus.
 Many university departments, such as the Housing and Dining Departments, work closely with SDC in order to provide the best service possible to residents and make sure that students’ opinions are heard.
 You can represent your community by filling out the petition available on The Bridge and attending SDC meetings!